Sug4rSku11/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  It is a user interface component library, it is used to solve problems dealing with complex state.
+It is a simple engine called the virtual DOM that interacts with the actual DOM for us.
+In reconciliation, React with detect that the apps state has changed and will update the virtual DOM which will then update the actual DOM.

 1. Describe component state.

+  Components let you split the UI into independent, reusable pieces.
+A component needs state when some data associated with it changes over time.

 1. Describe props.

+  Props are inputs to a React component.
+They are data passed down from a parent component to a child component and are read-only.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+  A side effect is anything that affects something outside the scope of hte function being executed such as fetching data from an API.
+We can put effects into components using 'useEffect' to let us view the first render or any changes to the DOM.